-Figure 5: Register file with 4-bit adder and seven\seg\decoders connected.
+Figure 5: Register file with 4-bit adder and seven seg decoders connected.

 The output of the 4-bit adder from Lab07 is connected onto a bus.
 The four wires that constitute the 4-bit bus connection are named and then placed on the bus, each with a unique address.
+The bus also has to be named SUM[3..0] so that the incoming connections are organized appropriately.